20 Best Holiday Activities in Toronto for Christmas 2026

 Best For: Shoppers, food lovers, and families

-The Winter Market at Evergreen Brick Works is a true holiday gem in Toronto.
+My teenage daughter and I come to the Winter Market at Evergreen Brick Works every year.
 Held every Sunday in December, it’s the perfect place to browse handmade gifts, vintage finds, and one-of-a-kind pieces from over 60 local vendors.
+Entry is also just a suggested donation of $5.00 so it’s reasonable to visit.

 Cost: Free (Activities and food vary)